timfoley/4dollarMarkdown/4dollarsCookBook.md

 Alternatively, boil the dumplings by dropping them into a pot of boiling water.
 When they rise to the top, they’re ready to eat, usually in 1 or 2 minutes.
 ￼
+# Staples

+These are the building blocks of great meals.
+Freshly made flatbreads are amazingly cheap to produce and taste fabulous.
+They can take a bit of time to make at first, but you’ll get faster with practice and the flavor is absolutely worth it.
+Large batches of grains and beans can be cooked at the beginning of the week, then used in different meals each day, saving both time and money.
+Staples are where the possibilities begin!

+## Flour Tortillas
+- MAKES TWENTY-FOUR SMALL TORTILLAS
+- $1.70 TOTAL $0.07 / TORTILLA

+#### Ingredients
+- 11⁄4 cups all-purpose flour
+- 11⁄4 cups whole-wheat flour
+- 21⁄2 tsp baking powder
+- 1 tsp salt
+- 1/3 cup clarified butter or lard
+- 1 cup hot water

+#### Instructions

+In a large bowl, whisk the dry ingredients.
+Add clarified butter or lard.
+Lard is more traditional, but I prefer clarified butter.
+Even regular butter is fine.
+Using your fingers, squish the butter against the flour until the mixture looks like moist crumbs.
+Add the hot water—not boiling, just hot—and form into dough with your hands.
+Leave the dough in the bowl for an hour, covered by plastic wrap or a moist towel.

+Roll the dough into 24 small balls.
+Keep them covered with the towel.

+Lightly flour your countertop.
+Gently flatten one dough ball with your palm, then roll it out with a rolling pin.
+Flip it over to make sure it doesn’t stick to the counter; add more flour if it does stick.
+Once you have the ball rolled out nice and thin, set it aside under a moist towel.

+Once you’ve rolled out one or two tortillas, put a non-stick or cast- iron pan on medium-high heat.
+Let it get nice and hot.
+Place a tortilla in the pan.
+Once it starts to dry up around the edges, flip it over with a spatula, then gently press it down to give it some color underneath.
+Once the tortilla has brown spots on both sides, remove it from the pan and continue with the next.
+Work quickly!
+As you wait for each tortilla to cook, roll out more.
+You’ll get better at this part with practice.

+If you’re serving the tortillas soon, place them in a warm oven to keep them pliable.
+If they’re for later in the day, pile them under a cloth while you finish making them.
+Once you’re done, wrap them in aluminum foil and put them in the fridge.
+Heat in the oven before serving.

+## Roti
+- MAKES SIXTEEN
+- $0.50 TOTAL $0.03 / ROTI